caw024/MKS65C-shell/README.md

 //fxn: parses spaces in a given line to get arguments<br />
 char ** parse_space(char *line);

-* I consulted stack overflow and other websites for some small portions of code as labeled inside it.
+* I consulted stack overflow and other websites for some help on pieces of code as listed inside it.